JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 Example 1
 ^^^^^^^^^

-The following YAML snippet creates diagnostic flags :code:`Duplicate` and :code:`ExtremeValue` for all simulated variables and initializes them to :code:`false` unless they already exist, in which cause their current values are preserved.
+The following YAML snippet creates diagnostic flags :code:`Duplicate` and :code:`ExtremeValue` for all observed variables and initializes them to :code:`false` unless they already exist, in which cause their current values are preserved.

 .. code:: yaml